PeterVels/zWireshark/README.md

 Use Zigi to clone this repository, thereby creating your own JCL and LOAD libraries.
 Edit the JCL members and submit.
 There are no XMIT files in this repository.

 # Change history
 -  2025 Jun 22: Cloned from Colin Paice.
-Simplied to remove all the source and XMIT files, and add the load modules and JCL.
+Simplified to remove all the source and XMIT files, and add just the load modules and JCL.
--  2025 Apr 15: Upate doc to clarify the meaning of inteface
+-  2025 Apr 15: Update doc to clarify the meaning of interface
 -  2024 Feb 24: Version 1.1 Add interface name to the printed output
 -  2024 Feb 24: Version 1.1 Add copyright and version to the load module
 -  2024 Feb 25: Version 1.1 Fix problem in printhex caused by invalid length being used.
 Simplify the write code.